-- 1. Proposal to construct a single-family dwelling, driveway and garage(s), which requires a grading permit to grade approximately 2,050 cubic yards of cut and 2.300 cubic yards of fill: - 2.
+- 1. Proposal to construct a single-family dwelling and garage, driveway, accessory building and water tank, which requires a grading permit to grade approximately 2,050 cubic yards of cut and approximately 2,300 cubic yards of fill; - 2.
 To recognize the grading of approximately 310 cubic yards of cut and fill that has already occurred, and; - 3.
 To recognize remedial grading performed to mitigate erosion and improve drainage.

-The project will ultimately result in the development of a driveway beginning at the terminus of Jennifer Drive and continuing 2,000 linear feet to a mid-slope, graded building site for the, houses and garage.
+The project will ultimately result in the development of a driveway beginning at the terminus of Kamian Street to graded building sites for a proposed house and garage, and accessory building.

-LOCATION: Project is located on the vacant parcel at the dead-end of Jennifer Drive, approx. 200 feet west of the intersection of Jennifer Drive and Danube Drive, and the adjacent parcel to the north, approximately 2000 feet north of Soquel Drive in the Vienna Woods neighborhood of the Aptos Planning Area.
+LOCATION: Project is located on the vacant parcel at the dead-end of Jennifer Drive, approx. 200 feet west of the intersection of Kamian Street and Danube Drive, and the adjacent parcel to the north, approximately 1250 feet north of Soquel Drive in the Vienna Woods neighborhood of the Aptos Planning Area.